muktika1/Anomaly-Detection/README.md

 # Anomaly-Detection

 ## Overview
 This project implements an online fraud detection system using machine learning techniques.
 The goal is to identify fraudulent transactions from a dataset of online transactions.
-Several models are built and evaluated, including a feedforward neural network, an MLP model with regularization, and a BaggingClassifier with a Keras base model.
+Several models are built and evaluated, including a feedforward neural network, an Multilayer Perceptron (MLP) model with regularization, and a BaggingClassifier with a Keras base model.

 ## Features